anki-code/xonsh-cheatsheet/README.md

 ### Run pure xonsh engine

 Basically xonsh session loads RC files, inherit environment, uses dynamic colors, git callbacks in prompt, saves commands to history and more.
-Most of this features are disabled in not interactive mode (`xonsh -c`).
+Most of this features are disabled in not interactive mode (`xonsh -c 'echo 1'`).
 But in some cases you can want to rid of all features to reduce overhead on running completely.
 Here is the path:

 ```xsh
 xonsh --no-rc --no-env -DCOLOR_INPUT=0 -DCOLOR_RESULTS=0 -DPROMPT='@ ' \